Stereo-Boy/chopin_toolbox/README.md

 % there is an empty subplot that I like to fill with a figure showing the most interesting result, here a significant meditation group effect h=subplot(1,4,4);

-plot_group_effect(data.initial_work_mem, data.meditation, h, 'Meditation group', 'initial working memory performance', {'Meditators','Non-meditators'})
+plot_group_effect(data.initial_work_mem, data.meditation, h, 'Meditation group', 'initial working memory performance', {'Meditators','Non-meditators'}, 0, model)

 % save the figure
 saveas(gcf,fullfile(figure_path,'results.png'));